30+ Years in the Carpet Business Taught me a Few Things About How To Buy Carpet Wisely. Take advantage of my free unbiased carpet buying advice.

-It’s your job to do your carpet homework and determine what quality of carpet and padding you need.
+It’s your job to do your carpet homework and determine what grade or quality of carpet and padding you need.

 Once you know what grade of carpet you need to buy, you then have to ask all the right questions to find that carpet when you begin shopping.

 This is why it is so critical that you have access to certain carpet specifications in order to be able to choose wisely!

 At the very least you need to know all about the 5 Basic Carpet Specifications:

 - Fiber type

 - Tuft twist

 You also need to know what type of carpet fiber Anti-Stain Protection is provided:

 Is it Stainmaster, R2X or Scotchgard or other?